Renu Margrate

 Renuka Margrate (born 3 July 1975) is an Indian former cricketer who played as a right-arm medium bowler.
-She appeared in five Test matches and 23 One Day Internationals for India between 1995 and 2000.
+She appeared in five Test matches and 23 One Day Internationals (ODI) for India between 1995 and 2000.
 She played domestic cricket for Punjab and Railways.
+She made both her Test and ODI debut in February 1995, both against New Zealand.